 BPAS Actuarial & Pension Services requires the completion of a Service Agreement, which outlines the services and responsibilities of each party prior to BPAS Actuarial & Pension Services performing services for the plan sponsor.
-The Service Agreement includes standard Terms of Engagement along with a Fee Schedule Appendix (Control 9.1).
+All new DB and OPEB clients are required to sign a services agreement which outlines the services, fees, and terms and conditions of each engagement.
+(Control 9.1).
 The Service Agreement, along with the standard terms of engagement, is considered "evergreen".
 Absent any changes to the terms of engagement or scope of services, only updates to the Fee Schedule will be issued as they occur.